14 min reading Thu May 05 2022

 To conclude, the approach above together with the right tool can help start the risk exposure discussion with not only your internal IT (Security & Risk) department but also with your third parties.
 It's common that these discussions lead to the execution of manual security assessments or penetration tests on your uncontrolled assets.

 The four chapters introduce the digital footprint and why it matters.
-Next the goal is How to get a view on your digital footprint, followed by The impact of your supply chain on your digital footprint.
+Next, the goal is How to get a view of your digital footprint, followed by The impact of your supply chain on your digital footprint.
 Lastly, in A view on the security and risk exposure of your digital footprint the goal is to share a strategy on how to bring it all together.

 If this story speaks to you, don't hesitate to get in touch with us [email protected]